sindresorhus/got/documentation/2-options.md

 const options = {
 	prefixUrl: 'https://httpbin.org',
 	headers: {
-		foo: 'bar'
+		foo: 'foo'
 	}
 };

 options.headers.foo = 'bar';

-// Note that `options` is a plain object, therefore it needs to be passed as the second argument. const {headers} = await got('anything', options).json();
+// Plain objects can be passed directly as the second argument const {headers} = await got('anything', options).json();
 console.log(headers.foo);
 //=> 'bar'
 ```

-Note that the constructor throws when an invalid option is provided, such as non-existing option or a typo.\
+Note that the `Options` constructor throws immediately when an invalid option is provided, such as a non-existing option or a typo.
+With plain objects, validation only happens when the request is made.
-In the second example, it would throw only when the promise is being executed.

 For TypeScript users, `got` exports a dedicated type called `OptionsInit`.\
 It is a plain object that can store the same properties as `Options`.

-Performance-wise there is no difference which one is used, although the constructor may be preferred as it automatically validates the data.\
-The `Options` approach may give a slight boost as it only clones the options, there is no normalization going on.\
-It is also useful for storing the base configuration of a custom Got client.
+The `Options` class is useful for storing the base configuration of a custom Got client, especially when you want early validation of options.

 #### Resetting options